 Argentines have often been described as Italians who speak Spanish, dress like the English and live like Parisians.
 It is apt and is as good… Read More »

+Argentina’s growth has been fueled as well by its ownership of the grape that dominates its vineyards, Malbec.
 This varietal, originally from Bordeaux, is well adapted to Argentina’s high Andean vineyards where temperatures can fluctuate from very hot to very cold.
 Malbec is a late ripening varietal with thick skins.
 When ripe (which happens rarely in Bordeaux) it yields dense, rich, powerful wines with great flavor.
 It has enormous appeal especially to new wine consumers.
 The Argentine vineyards are no one-trick pony however.
 Bonarda, another special grape variety, is now coming to be known and Torrontes, a white varietal, is gaining popularity.
-Read Less »
+Torrontes, actually a cross of Muscat and Riesling, tastes like a cross between Chardonnay and Viognier, fruity and floral at the same time, which makes it, like Malbec, very appealing to new consumers who account for the growth in the wine market generally and who have made Argentina a preferred source.

 The vineyards in Austria cover 51,000 hectares which, for the most part, lie in the east and southeast of the country.
 Amongst the wines produced… Read More »